What Is Midfoot Fusion?

 The midfoot is the middle of the foot.
 It refers to the bones and joints that make up the arch and connect the forefoot (front of the foot including the bones of the toes) to the hindfoot (back of the foot including the ankle bone and the heel bone).

-Midfoot fusion is a procedure in which the different bones that make up the arch of the foot are fused together.
+In a midfoot fusion, your foot and ankle orthopaedic surgeon fuses together the different bones that make up the arch of the foot.
 Fusion eliminates the normal motion that occurs between two bones.
 Since there is very little movement in the small joints of the midfoot,

 the function of the foot can be preserved.

 Midfoot fusion can involve all of the midfoot joints, but in most cases just one or a few of the joints are fused.
 The joints of the midfoot do not bend and move like your knee or elbow.
 They are designed to be relatively stiff to give your foot strength

 and support your body.
 Midfoot fusion generally does not produce much noticeable loss of motion because there is fairly little motion to begin with.

 The primary goals of midfoot fusion are to decrease pain and improve function.
 This is achieved by eliminating the painful motion between arthritic joint surfaces and restoring the bones to their normal positions.
 Other goals include the correction of deformity, returned stability to the arch of the foot, and restored normal walking ability.